Security Council Annual Report to the General Assembly

 Download a PDF of the complete table: Annual Report

 Under Article 24(3) of the UN Charter, the Security Council must submit an annual report to the General Assembly for its consideration.
 The submission of the annual report is the only clear obligation the Council has vis-a-vis the General Assembly under the Charter.
-During the Cold War, the annual reports were often published with a considerable delay (of up to a few years) and ran to around 100 pages.
-With the dramatic increase in the Council’s activity in the early 1990s, the annual report grew to nearly 600 pages by the middle of the decade.
+During the Cold War, the annual reports were often published with considerable delay (of up to a few years) and ran to around 100 pages.
+With the dramatic increase in the Council’s activity in the early 1990s, the annual report, prepared by the Secretariat, grew to nearly 600 pages by the middle of the decade.
 At the time, the report had been largely a compendium of Council documents, communications received and meetings held.
 It contained no analysis.
 A short introduction, also written by the Secretariat, described the structure of the report and provided some guidance as to how the document could be used.
-The interest of the wider membership in the report—a key source of information about the work of the Council—grew considerably in the first post-Cold War years and led to calls for the Council to make the report more substantive and timely.
+The interest of the wider membership in the report—at the time a key source of information about the work of the Council—grew considerably in the first post-Cold War years and led to calls for the Council to make the report more substantive and timely.

-In a 1993 note by the president of the Security Council, members agreed to change certain practices concerning the annual report (S/26015).
-They decided that the draft report should no longer be regarded as a confidential document right up to the point of adoption and instead that it would be made available to interested member states prior to adoption, which would take place in a public meeting.
+In a June 1993 note by the president of the Security Council, members agreed to change certain practices concerning the annual report (S/26015).
+They decided that the draft report should no longer be regarded as a confidential document right up to the point of adoption: instead, it would be made available to interested member states prior to adoption, which would take place in a public meeting.
 They also decided that the report would be adopted in time for it to be considered by the General Assembly during the main part of its regular session and stipulated that the Secretariat should submit the draft by 30 September.
 The public session at which the report was adopted lasted just a few minutes, and was usually held in October or November, depending on when the draft was submitted.
 It was chaired by the president of the Council and the only speaker was a representative of the Security Council Affairs Division who provided an explanation of the report’s structure.

-These reforms did little to reduce the levels of discontent, and the report continued to be a major focus of criticism by non-Council members in terms of the Council’s lack of accountability and transparency.
+Despite these modifications, the report continued to be criticised by non-Council members in terms of the Council’s lack of accountability and transparency.
 In response, a 12 June 1997 note by the president of the Security Council announced that “the report of the Council for future years will be changed, taking into account views expressed on the existing format” (S/1997/451).
-The changes included an earlier deadline for the Secretariat to submit the draft, to ensure its adoption by the Council in time for a discussion during the main session of the General Assembly.
+The changes included an earlier deadline–30 August–for the Secretariat to submit the draft, to ensure its adoption by the Council in time for a discussion during the main session of the General Assembly.

-Furthermore, the note laid out the structure of the report.
+Furthermore, the note laid out a revised structure for the report.
 One important innovation was the decision to include as an addendum to the report “brief assessments on the work of the Security Council, which representatives who have completed their functions as President of the Security Council may wish to prepare, under their own responsibility and following consultations with members of the Council for the month during which they presided and which should not be considered as representing the views of the Council”.
-Since July 1997, all presidents of the Council have indeed submitted such assessments which, in addition to each being issued as a Council document, were appended to the relevant annual report and, since 2002, have been listed with UN document symbols in the annual reports.
+Since July 1997, presidents of the Council have indeed submitted such assessments which, in addition to being issued as a Council document, were appended to the relevant annual report and, since 2002, listed with corresponding UN document symbols in the annual reports.

 In 2002, the Council took up the issue of the annual report again, largely at the initiative of Singapore.
 The outcome was a note by the president entirely focused on the annual report (S/2002/199).
-In it, the Council explicitly acknowledged that it had reviewed the format of its annual report “having taken into account the views expressed during the debate on agenda item 11, entitled ‘Report of the Security Council’, at the 56th session of the General Assembly”.
-The note stipulated that the introduction would become an analytical piece, seeking to capture the most important moments in the year under review, assess the Council’s ability to deal with problems at hand and signal difficulties and areas where improvements could be made.
-For the first time, members of the Council would take an active part in the elaboration of the report, stating that as of 2002 the introduction would be drafted by the delegation that held the July presidency.
+In it, the Council again acknowledged that it had reviewed the format of its annual report “having taken into account the views expressed during the debate on agenda item 11, entitled ‘Report of the Security Council’, at the 56th session of the General Assembly”.
+The note stipulated that the introduction would become an analytical piece that sought to capture the most important moments in the year under review, assess the Council’s ability to deal with problems at hand and signal difficulties and areas where improvements could be made.
+For the first time, members of the Council would take an active part in the elaboration of the report.
+The note further stipulated that as of 2002 the introduction would be drafted by the delegation that held the July presidency.
 The body of the report would continue to be compiled by the Secretariat.
 Members would then adopt the introduction in a public session to allow for exchanges of views on the text.
 It was also decided that the body of the report should be significantly shortened and made more informative.

-During successive annual General Assembly debates, members have continued to raise concerns about what they see as the inadequacy of the annual report.
-The bulk of the ongoing complaints focused on the largely descriptive approach and the dearth of analysis.
-Responding to the numerous calls from the membership at large, starting in 2008, all elected members who have drafted the introduction have made an effort to reach out to the wider membership and have held informal briefings for member states prior to the formal adoption of the draft annual report.
+During successive annual General Assembly debates, members have continued to raise concerns about what they saw as the annual report’s inadequacy.
+The bulk of the complaints focused on the largely descriptive approach and the dearth of analysis.
+Responding to numerous calls from the membership at large, starting in 2008, elected members who were drafting the introduction usually made an effort to reach out to the wider membership and held informal briefings for member states prior to the formal adoption of the draft annual report.